PrimeProduce/atm/README.md

 # atm
-An ATM arcade game.
-A game of snake played on an ATM cabinet.
+An ATM arcade game.<br>A game of snake played on an ATM cabinet currently installed at NYU ITP.

 ![](https://s20.postimg.org/xwgi2hh3h/start07.png)